uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 There are concerns that Aboriginal people are not receiving culturally appropriate rehabilitative programs in federal prisons, and they are even less likely to have access to such programs in provincial correctional institutions for those people serving sentences of less than two years.

 Violence and criminal offending are not inherent in Aboriginal people.
-They result from very specific experiences that Aboriginal people have endured, including the intergenerational legacy of residential schools.
+They result from very specific experiences that Aboriginal people have endured, including the<!--x-->
+intergenerational legacy of residential schools.
 It should not be surprising that those who experienced and witnessed very serious violence against Aboriginal children in the schools frequently became accustomed to violence in later life.
 One intergenerational Survivor recalled that her mother

-never talked about it very much or never expressed it.
+> never talked about it very much or never expressed it.
 And she was very quiet, and she had issues with alcohol, and I saw that, and that was basically the only time that she was really aggressive I guess is during those times when she drank….
 And my father was also very aggressive.
 It was a very violent home actually.